uyokamil/DishDash/README.md

 - **Music & Environmental Assets:** Kenney.nl (3D assets), Youtube Audio Library (music)
 - **Raw Sound Effects:** Freesound.org CC-0 Sound Effects, edited and mixed

+Some assets have been omitted in this open-source release as they have not been copyright cleared.

 ---

 Made with ☕ in one week